jeremiah-shaulov/office_spirit_mysql/README.md

 /**	Start transaction.
 	To start regular transaction, call `startTrx()` without parameters.
 	To start READONLY transaction, pass `{readonly: true}`.
-	To start distributed transaction, pass `{xaId1: '...'}`.
+	To start distributed transaction, pass `{xaId: '...'}`.
-	The XA transaction Id consists of 2 parts: `xaId1` - string that you provide, and `conn.connectionId` that will be appended automatically.
+	If you want `conn.connectionId` to be automatically appended to XA identifier, pass `{xaId1: '...'}`, where `xaId1` is the first part of the `xaId`.
+	If connection to server was not yet established, the `conn.connectionId` is not known (and `startTrx()` will not connect), so `conn.connectionId` will be appended later on first query.
  **/
-function MyConn.startTrx(options?: {readonly?: boolean, xaId1?: string}): Promise<void>;
+function MyConn.startTrx(options?: {readonly?: boolean, xaId?: string, xaId1?: string}): Promise<void>;

 /**	Creates transaction savepoint, and returns Id number of this new savepoint.
 	Then you can call `conn.rollback(pointId)`.
  **/
 function MyConn.savepoint(): Promise<number>;

-/**	If the current transaction started with `{xaId1: '...'}`, this function prepares the 2-phase commit.
+/**	If the current transaction is of distributed type, this function prepares the 2-phase commit.
 	If this function succeeded, the transaction will be saved on the server till you call `commit()`.
 	The saved transaction can survive server restart and unexpected halt.
-	You need to commit it as soon as possible, all the locks that it holds will be released.
+	You need to commit it as soon as possible, to release all the locks that it holds.
-	Usually, you want to prepare transactions on all servers, and immediately commit them, it `prepareCommit()` succeeded, or rollback them, if it failed.
+	Usually, you want to prepare transactions on all servers, and immediately commit them, if `prepareCommit()` succeeded, or rollback them, if it failed.
 	If you create cross-server session with `pool.session()`, you can start and commit transaction on session level, and in this case no need to explicitly prepare the commit (`session.commit()` will do it implicitly).
  **/
 function MyConn.prepareCommit(): Promise<void>;

 /**	Rollback to a savepoint, or all.
 	If `toPointId` is not given or undefined - rolls back the whole transaction (XA transactions can be rolled back before `prepareCommit()` called, or after that).
-	If `toPointId` is number returned from `savepoint()` call, rolls back to that point (also works with XAs).
+	If `toPointId` is a number returned from `savepoint()` call, rolls back to that point (also works with XAs).
-	If `toPointId` is `0`, rolls back to the beginning of transaction (doesn't work with XAs).
+	If `toPointId` is `0`, rolls back to the beginning of transaction, and doesn't end this transaction (doesn't work with XAs).
  **/
 function MyConn.rollback(toPointId?: number): Promise<void>;